jorge-cardoso/jorge-cardoso.github.io/index.md

 In recent years, cloud computing has become a central part of the AI evolution.
 To better address requirements, businesses are becoming aware of the need to bring the technology closer to customers.
 Thus, Edge AI is emerging as a solution that uses ML to process data generated at the local level.
 The market is expected to grow in value from [$355 million in 2018 to $1.12 trillion by 2023](https://www.marketwatch.com/press-release/global-edge-ai-software-market-size-share-to-expand-at-203-cagr-through-2027-2021-03-18?tesla=y).

 Cloud-centric approaches face several limitations such as network latency and bandwidth constraints.
 While the edge model considerably reduces transmission costs and latency requirements, it raises questions with respect to computational models, system architectures, AI pipelines and reliability concerns.
 An example of this technology is Amazon Alexa which learns and stores phrases locally using AI.
 When a user gives a verbal command, the device sends the voice recording to an edge network where it is transformed to text using AI algorithms.
-Without an edge network, the response time would be seconds, with edge the latency is reduced to <400 ms. For example, [Intelligent EdgeFabric](https://support.huaweicloud.com/intl/en-us/productdesc-ief/ief_productdesc_0001.html) provides a complete edge computing solution, in which cloud applications are extended to the edge.
-Edge nodes and applications can be managed remotely (e.g., device monitoring, application monitoring, and log collection) and data process localy.
+Without an edge network, the response time would be seconds, with edge the latency is reduced to <400 ms. As another example, [Intelligent EdgeFabric](https://support.huaweicloud.com/intl/en-us/productdesc-ief/ief_productdesc_0001.html) provides a complete edge computing solution, in which cloud applications are extended to the edge.
+Edge nodes and applications can be managed remotely (e.g., device monitoring, application monitoring, and log collection) and data processed localy.

-As a starting point, our project relies on a use case fromt he field of [video analytics](https://www.mdpi.com/2078-2489/12/1/14).
+As a starting point, our project relies on a use case from the field of [video analytics](https://www.mdpi.com/2078-2489/12/1/14).
 It involves multi-camera surveillance systems, OCR and real-time object tracking.
 The cameras monitor containers in a transportation chain, while ML compiles data in real time for the container tracking process.
 The use case is used to identify new computational models at the edge.
 It is implemented to demonstrate how edge platforms should be designed to manage AI-driven applications.

-To support the reference use case, data needs are collected, stored, processed, analyzed, and visualized across the distributed components of edge platforms using AI.
+To support the reference use case, data needs are collected, stored, processed, analysed, and visualized across the distributed components of edge platforms using AI.
 The implementation supports training, deployment, and inferencing ML models optimized to provide services with low latency for end users.
-The output is a set of new computing models, training/inference patterns and libraries/algorithms supporting use
+The output is a set of new computing models, training/inference patterns and libraries/algorithms.

 The final system will be used to experiment and evaluate various computational models and architecture configurations, derive latency and bandwidth constraints, and explore how high levels of reliability can be achieved.
 Afterwards, the findings, namely the new computing models identified, will be translated into new functionalities of the open source software framework [Sedna](https://github.com/kubeedge/sedna) and [Kubeedge](https://github.com/kubeedge/kubeedge).